Fair Decoder Baselines and Rigorous Finite-Size Scaling for Bivariate Bicycle Codes on the Quantum Erasure Channel: Abstract

 \section{Abstract}

 Fair threshold estimation for bivariate bicycle (BB) codes on the quantum erasure channel runs into two recurring problems: decoder-baseline unfairness and the conflation of finite-size pseudo-thresholds with true asymptotic thresholds.
-We run both uninformed and \emph{erasure-aware} minimum-weight perfect matching (MWPM) surface code baselines alongside BP-OSD decoding of BB codes.
+We run both uninformed and \emph{erasure-aware} minimum-weight perfect matching (MWPM) toric code baselines alongside BP-OSD decoding of BB codes.
 With standard depolarizing-weight MWPM and no erasure information, performance matches random guessing on the erasure channel in our tested regime---so prior work that compares against this baseline is really comparing decoders, not codes.
 Using 200{,}000 shots per point and bootstrap confidence intervals, we sweep five BB code sizes from $N=144$ to $N=1296$.
 Pseudo-thresholds (WER = 0.10) run from $p^* = 0.370$ to $0.471$; finite-size scaling (FSS) gives an asymptotic threshold $p^*_\infty \approx 0.488$, within 2.4\% of the zero-rate limit and without maximum-likelihood decoding.
-On the fair baseline, BB at $N=1296$ has a modest edge in threshold over the surface code at twice the qubit count, and a 12$\times$ lower normalized overhead---the latter is where the practical advantage sits.
+On the fair baseline, BB at $N=1296$ has a modest edge in threshold over the toric code at twice the qubit count, and a 12$\times$ lower normalized overhead---the latter is where the practical advantage sits.
+We also extend the analysis to a mixed erasure+depolarizing channel parameterized by $\delta/\varepsilon$, sweeping all five code sizes across seven mixing ratios ($\delta/\varepsilon \in \{0.05, 0.1, 0.2, 0.3, 0.5, 0.75, 1.0\}$).
+The finite-size pseudo-threshold degrades from $p^* \approx 0.471$ (pure erasure, $N{=}1296$) to $\approx 0.072$ (equal mix); for neutral-atom hardware ($\delta/\varepsilon \approx 0.1$) the crossing at $N = 1296$ falls to $\approx 0.247$, roughly half the pure-erasure value.
+The asymptotic FSS extrapolation is well-constrained at $\delta/\varepsilon \geq 0.3$ and indicative at smaller values where finite-size effects remain strong.
 All runs are reproducible from recorded seeds and package versions.